Get a free, no obligation personal loan quote with rates as low as 9.99%

 Buying Gold Stocks, ETFs, And Futures

-Gold stocks, Exchange-Traded Funds (ETFs), and futures don’t require physically handling gold and storing it.
-If you wish to buy these types of gold assets, you’ll need to purchase through a broker or online trading platform.
+Gold stocks, ETFs, and futures don’t require physically handling gold and storing it.
+If you wish to buy these types of gold assets, you’ll need to purchase them through a broker or online trading platform.

-A couple of the more popular online brokerages include Wealthsimple Trade and Questrade.
+A couple of the more popular online brokerages include Wealthsimple Trade and Questrade, as mentioned.
 Big banks may also offer online trading platforms, including CIBC Investor’s Edge and Scotia iTRADE.

 How To Invest In Gold Through CFDs